Grounder characters on The 100. Note that only spoilers from Season 3 are hidden.

 - Big Bad Wannabe: Considering the fact that she murders the other Nightblood children and takes the Commander position for herself after Lexa's death one would assume she would be the Big Bad for the rest of the season.
 Unfortunately for her, by the time she puts her gambit into motion, the season has already been dominated by a rogue A.I. who eventually takes over her mind and turns her into a Puppet King and by the end of the season she ends up dead.

-- Character Death: Under A.L.I.E's control she is bashed in the head by Jaha and is rendered brain dead and her body dies while her blood is being pumped into Clarke and then Abby cuts open her chest and has Murphy manually pump her heart to keep the blood flowing into Clarke.
+- Character Death: Under A.L.I.E's control she is bashed in the head by Jaha and is rendered brain dead.
+Her body later dies after Abby cuts open her chest and has Murphy manually pump her heart in order to keep the blood flowing into Clarke.

 - The Dragon: By all appearances, she is Nias second in command.